InternetNZ/InternetPlatforms/README.md

 Caption: On Twitter, liberals (blue) and conservatives (red) network more with like-minded users, with less traffic crossing the political divide.

 Echo chambers and filter bubbles are phrases used to describe the idea that the way we follow people and engage online means we are only exposed to ideas and opinions that reflect and reinforce our own.
-There is a concern that people are prone to self selecting news sources, and people or accounts to follow, that will confirm their pre-existing biases, and lead to polarisation and extremism. [ref][^5]
+There is a concern that people are prone to self selecting news sources, and people or accounts to follow, that will confirm their pre-existing biases, and lead to polarisation and extremism.

 *   Are New Zealanders operating inside their own echo chambers?

 What happens when algorithms meet filter bubbles?
 If a platform is incentivised to show you articles and opinions that you will respond to, will it lead to a narrowing of the types of content you see?

 There are ways we can test whether this polarisation occurs in New Zealand online communities, but the work hasn't been done in New Zealand yet.
-The good news is that current research is looking at the question, so we'll get some more information soon.[^6]
+The good news is that current research is looking at the question, so we'll get some more information soon.